Follow the instructions from your teacher to enroll into your virtual ELA classroom space.

 In your Drive, create a folder called 'Boot Camp'

 Use "Insert Image" and add an image you have permission to use to a Google Doc or Presentation.
+Watch the video to the right to lean about image usage rights.

 Watch this video to learn how to search for copyright free images (ones you can use without permission or citation)